-- the Company's investment objectives and business strategy; - the Company's ability to raise capital through the sale of its equity and debt securities; - the Company's ability to obtain future financing arrangements and refinance existing financing arrangements as they mature; - · the Company's expected leverage; - the Company's expected investments; - the Company's ability to execute its prime mortgage loan strategy and its ability to finance this asset class; - · the Company's ability to acquire Servicing Related Assets; - estimates or statements relating to, and the Company's ability to make, future distributions; - the Company's ability to compete in the marketplace; - market, industry and economic trends; - recent market developments and actions taken and to be taken by the U.S. Government, the U.S. Treasury and the Board of Governors of the Federal Reserve System, Fannie Mae, Freddie Mac, Ginnie Mae and the U.S. Securities and Exchange Commission ("SEC"); - mortgage loan modification programs and future legislative actions; - the Company's ability to maintain its qualification as a real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended (the "Code"): - the Company's ability to maintain its exclusion from registration as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act"); - projected capital and operating expenditures; - availability of investment opportunities in mortgage-related, real estate-related and other securities; - availability of qualified personnel; - prepayment rates; and - projected default rates.
+- the Company's investment objectives and business strategy; - the Company's ability to raise capital through the sale of its equity and debt securities; - the Company's ability to obtain future financing arrangements and refinance existing financing arrangements as they mature; - the Company's expected leverage; - the Company's expected investments; - the Company's ability to execute its prime mortgage loan strategy and its ability to finance this asset class; - the Company's ability to acquire excess mortgage servicing rights ("Excess MSRs") and mortgage servicing rights ("MSRs" and together with Excess MSRs, "Servicing Related Assets"); - estimates or statements relating to, and the Company's ability to make, future distributions; - the Company's ability to compete in the marketplace; - market, industry and economic trends; - recent market developments and actions taken and to be taken by the U.S. Government, the U.S. Treasury and the Board of Governors of the Federal Reserve System, Fannie Mae, Freddie Mac, Ginnie Mae and the U.S. Securities and Exchange Commission ("SEC"); - mortgage loan modification programs and future legislative actions; - the Company's ability to maintain its qualification as a real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended (the "Code");

+- the Company's ability to maintain its exclusion from registration as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act"); - projected capital and operating expenditures; - availability of investment opportunities in mortgage-related, real estate-related and other securities; - availability of qualified personnel; - prepayment rates; and - projected default rates.